Adkd99/Three-mini-FP-Controller-demo/README.md

 # Three-mini-FP-Controller-demo
 A tiny and advanced first person controller based on three.js
-# controlls
-if you're using mobile then tilt it for better usage and avoid glitches. if you are using a pc then you can use pointer lock and other controller guidance are provided like for wasd and run and jump
 # Fps bar
 A fps bar is provided for your observation for your device that how it runs this